lmaowisc/dor/README.md

 # DOR
-Estimate the distribution of duration of response
+This package is used for analyzing the distribution of duration of response in oncology studies.

+See